 The solution is very easy.
 Mow the lawn as high as possible—as high as you can comfortably tolerate.

-Most homeowners find that 3 to 3 1/2 inches are a good height, though it may take some time to become acclimated to a length that feels a little shaggy at first.
-Mowing the lawn to this height once a week (or less during heat and drought stress), will ease the stress to the plants and result in an overall healthier lawn.
+Most homeowners find that three to three-and-a-half inches is a good height, though it may take some time to become acclimated to a length that feels a little shaggy at first.
+Mowing the lawn to this height once a week (or less during heat and drought stress) will ease the stress to the plants and result in an overall healthier lawn.
 Using a mulching lawn mower is even better; returning the clippings to the lawn saves work and provides another source of organic matter to the lawn.

 A longer lawn means more leaf blade, and this provides several benefits.
 More leaf blade means more photosynthesis, which results in stronger, more prolific root and shoots growth.
 This, in turn, means the plant is better able to withstand stresses such as drought, insect infestation, and heat.
 Healthier individual turf plants lead to a denser lawn that will crowd out weeds.
 Longer grass also has the effect of hiding whatever patchy, thin areas do exist in the lawn.